k-sophia/CTF/Target_Cyber_Defense/Tier1/D3_Ransom_Wrangler.md

 # D3.
 Ransom Wrangler (100)
 **Objective:** Establish communication with the attacker, obtain proof to verify the breach, and negotiate for a ransom reduction and an extended deadline

+**Difficulty:** Easy (100 points)

+**Category:** Social Engineering, Incident Response

-## Challenge Materials
+## Materials and References
+- **Provided:**
     - Link: company email interface

-## Resources and Notes
-- Tool: company email interface (via browser)
+- **Tools Used:**
+    - Web browser

+## Flag Format

+Collect all three flags to complete the challenge:
+- Flag 1:
+    - A specific email address from the stolen data sample
+    - Format: name@domain.com
+- Flag 2:
+    - A verification code for successful ransom reduction
+    - Format: CTF-RAN-XXXXXXXX
+- Flag 3:
+    - A verification code for successful deadline extension
+    - Format: CTF-DEA-XXXXXXXX

+Submit all three flags in the following combined format: `email@example.com: CTF-RAN-XXXXXXXX: CTF-DEA-XXXXXXXX`

 ## Write-Up